antenmanuuel/game-hub/README.md

 ## Hub

 Hub is a video game discovery web app that helps you find new and interesting games to play.
-With GameHub, you can search for games by platform, genre, and more.
+With Hub, you can search for games by platform, genre, and more.

 ## Getting Started